EU Law and Human Rights

 |

-EU law for sub-central authorities |
+EU law for sub-central Authorities |

-State Aid Law and EU public procurement law |
+EU State Aid Law, EU public procurement law and SGEI as well as Legal Design Thinking (basics). |

 5 |

-Students may swap one or more of the courses above.
-You may choose one of the following courses offered in collaboration with partners (subject to availability).
-If you want to know more, please contact programme coordinators Martijn Wools or Bart Hoeijmaekers.
+Erasmus students may also swap one or more of the above courses.
+You may (also) choose one of the following courses offered in collaboration with partners (subject to availability).

 Title